 - 1. "Think about your thinking."
 Take a moment to "think about your thinking."
-That might sound a little weird but to make a good decision it helps to take a minute or so to think about the choice you are making and why you are making it.
+That might sound a little weird but to make a good decision it helps to take a minute or so to think about the choice you are making - and why you are making it.
 Many people make decisions without really thinking about why they are making that particular decision.
-Is it because it's the kind of decision you have always made because you are trying to make someone happy because you think it will make you happy because of what someone taught you because it's part of who you are and reflects your values ...? - 2.
+Is it because it's the kind of decision you have always made - because you are trying to make someone happy - because you think it will make you happy - because of what someone taught you - because it's part of who you are and reflects your values ...? - 2.
 Your "Opportunity Cost": Consider your opportunity cost that is, what are you giving up in making the decision?
 Every decision has an opportunity cost giving up one thing to get another.
 You could be giving up something else you could buy with the money you are spending, or something else you could do with the time you are investing, or another city you could be visiting, or another course at school you could be taking.
 Among all the possible alternatives, what's the "next best thing" you will be giving up?
 That is your opportunity cost. - 3.
 Future Trade-offs: Consider the future possibilities.
 That is, in addition to what you might be giving up today, what might you be giving up in the future because of your decision?
 What could be different if you waited? - 4.
 Can you afford the cost?
 Finally, can you afford it?
 Do you have the money to pay for it?
 If not, and you are going to use a credit card, will you have the money to pay off the credit card balance when you get your bill?
-Or will you be "carrying the cost" into the future and paying interest?
-If you are going to pay interest you should consider that as part of your costs and as part of your decision.
+Or will you be "carrying the cost" into the future - and paying interest?
+If you are going to pay interest you should consider that as part of your costs - and as part of your decision.

 We have now looked at eight factors that may influence your decisions- and four tips to consider when trying to make good money decisions.
-But let's not forget about another key factor in all this-and that is, what makes you happy.
+But let's not forget about another key factor in all this - and that is, what makes you happy.

+How about you?
 To what extent do you take time to "think about your thinking" - and do you think about why you are making that decision?

-1 2 3 4 5 NO TIME ENOUGH TIME
+1 2 3 4 5 NO TIME ENOUGH TIME less than two minutes.
+Trying to do this quickly helps you to focus on things you feel most strongly about.

-Take action.
+Take Uction.
 Take Control!
+Try to complete the following activity in